Special General Meeting

 As many of you may already be aware, the ATO has recently introduced new self-assessment obligations for non-charitable NFP organisations with active Australian Business Numbers (ABNs).

-After four months of careful consultation with legal and financial experts, the GGA Board has been working to firm deadline, set by the ATO, to critically review our Rules.
-It has become clear that there is a high-risk that GGA may lose its Income Tax Exempt (ITE) status, and it is recommended that we amend our out-dated Rules and register with the Australian Charities and NFP Commission (ACNC) under the subtype of ‘Advancing the natural environment’, to ensure we align with the ATO’s new requirements and ensure GGA continues to operate as we have, benefiting the grower group community and broader community.
+It has also become clear that there is a risk that GGA may lose its Income Tax Exempt (ITE) status, and it is recommended that we amend our out-dated Rules and register with the Australian Charities and NFP Commission (ACNC) under the subtype of ‘Advancing the natural environment’, to ensure we align with the ATO’s new requirements and ensure GGA continues to operate as we have, benefiting the grower group community and broader community.

-The transition from a Not-For-Profit (NFP) under the Resource Development Organisation category to a NFP with Charitable Purposes would require amending GGA’s Rules.
+The transition from a Not-For-Profit (NFP) under the Resource Development Organisation category to a NFP with Charitable Purposes would require amending GGA’s Rules.”

-Proposed Special Resolution for the SGM: the details
+Proposed Special Resolution for the SGM

-1. Rule 1(1) – Definitions
+1. Rule 1 (1) – Definitions

 2. Rule 4 – Objects